Apple leverages idea of switching to Bing to pry more money out of Google, Microsoft exec says

 The U.S. Department of Justice accuses Google of using similar agreements to lock out rival search engines such as Bing and Yahoo, stifling innovation.
 The trial began Sept.
 12 and is expected to continue into November.

+But Branch Metrics' potential partners worried that the app search product, called Discovery, would violate their lucrative agreements with Google.
+Branch Metrics had to limit the app results and to avoid links to the internet.
+The result was that it could not monetize its app search engine.

+''It felt like there was injustice being done that a product like this could not see the light of day," Austin said.

-In questioning Parakhin, Google lawyer Ken Smurzynski sought to knock down one of the government's key arguments: that Google's existing market dominance allows it to collect massive amounts of user data to improve search results and widen its lead over competitors.
+Google lawyer Ken Smurzynski, questionng Parakhin earlier, sought to knock down one of the government's key arguments: that Google's existing market dominance allows it to collect massive amounts of user data to improve search results and widen its lead over competitors.

 Google's team counters that dramatic improvements in artificial intelligence mean search engines can improve results without relying on user data.
 Smurzynski introduced a document in court that included comments about that from Microsoft CEO Satya Nadella.